Plymouth Whalers: History

 During the 2007–08 season, the Whalers dealt the goaltender that led them to their 2007 OHL Championship, Michal Neuvirth, early to make room for Jeremy Smith to start.
 Neuvirth was among 12 players that left/were traded from that team, leaving the team looking to a number of young players for leadership.
 Chris Terry led the team in scoring and was helped by overage captain Andrew Fournier and up-and-comer AJ Jenks.
 In mid-December 2007, President and GM Mike Vellucci left his head coaching position for Greg Stefan.
 A late season injury to overage defenseman Wes Cunningham hampered the flow of the team, leading to an early playoff exit at the hands of the eventual OHL champions, the Kitchener Rangers.

 Early in the 2008–09 season, Stefan was recalled to the Hurricanes, where Mike Vellucci came back to fill the head coaching role.
 Injuries and inconsistency plagued the team, as they fell to dead last in the league.
 After the coaching change, as well as key trades, including a short lived experiment with Cory McGillis, then-leading scorer Matt Caria from the Greyhounds, Scott Fletcher from the Ice Dogs, and the return from AHL-playing Brett Bellemore, the team saw a turn around by Christmas putting them back into the middle of the pack.
 At the deadline, as a result of Bellemore's return and the emergence of Matt Hackett as the new starting goaltender, Patrick Lee and Jeremy Smith were traded to Niagara for draft picks.

 The 2009–10 season saw the Whalers led by league MVP Tyler Seguin along with other top scorers such as Myles McCauley.

 On December 29, 2013, the Whalers and the London Knights broke the newly set Canadian Hockey League attendance record.
 The Knights and Whalers, playing in the second OHL game of the evening outdoors at Comerica Park in Detroit, Michigan (also the second outdoor game ever played in the OHL), played in front of 26,384 spectators.
 The Whalers won the game 2–1 in a shootout.

 On January 14, 2015, owner Peter Karmanos announced that the Whalers would be relocated to Flint, Michigan after a sale of the team to the owner of Flint's Perani Arena and Event Center for the 2015–16 season.
 The OHL approved the sale, and the relocated franchise is named the Flint Firebirds.
-On March 21, the Plymouth Whalers played their final game in franchise history losing 5–1 to the Erie Otters.
+On March 15, the Whalers missed the playoffs for the only time.
+Six days later on March 21, the Plymouth Whalers played their final game in franchise history losing 5–1 to the Erie Otters.